Game of Oars: Dubuque Dragon Boat Festival a fierce, friendly competition

 The adrenaline rush prompted by the blowing of the horn and the beating of drums is intense, she said.

-"Anybody who's even remotely competitive becomes competitive in the boat, I think," Ariss ssaid.
+“Anybody who’s even remotely competitive becomes competitive in the boat, I think,” Ariss said.

 Blazing Paddles formed in 2008, according to Ariss.